-- 1. Complete a minimum of 36 credit hours (research track) or 42 credit hours (certification track) - 2.
+- Complete a minimum of 36 credit hours (research track) or 42 credit hours (certification track) - 2.
 Complete all required coursework. - 3.
 Maintain a minimum 3.0 GPA on a 4.0 scale. - 4.
 Fulfill the academic requirements for the Pennsylvania K-12 Principal Certificate (certification track). - 5.
 Complete the required course work within a five-year time frame. - 6.
 Write a thesis and successfully pass the oral examination, or successfully pass the comprehensive examination.

-Early Childhood Education & Special Education (M.Ed.) - Dual Certification degree program with dual certifications is designed to develop ethical scholar-practitioners who will be committed to social justice, capable of working with diverse populations in a variety of social and cultural contexts, and prepared to serve in a variety of professional roles.
+Early Childhood Education & Special Education (M.Ed.) - Dual Certification

+Lincoln University's post baccalaureate Early Childhood Education PreK-4/Special Education Dual Certification Program aims to prepare professionals in the education of all children including exceptional children and youth who will be scholarly in their academic pursuits.
+Lincoln University's post baccalaureate Early Childhood Education degree program with dual certifications is designed to develop ethical scholar-practitioners who will be committed to social justice, capable of working with diverse populations in a variety of social and cultural contexts, and prepared to serve in a variety of professional roles.
 The assessment techniques and strategies used in the education of exceptional children, research-based methodologies and instruction, and program evaluation are major components of the program.